 From Semester 13A the AAO has been encouraging remote observing from AAO headquarters as an option for all AAT instruments.
 Remote observing from the AAO's North Ryde headquarters has been successfully demonstrated for UCLES, IRIS2 and 2dF+AAOmega.
 We are developing a framework for offsite remote observing at a later stage, in order to allow astronomers across Australia to observe from their home institutions.
 Until that system is ready, observers who wish to travel to Sydney to carry out remote observations can continue to access the existing Travel and Accommodation support offered to AAT observers.
-Observers who wish to carry out their observations remotely should contact the Acting Director, Andrew Hopkins, at director -@- aao.gov.au.
+Observers who wish to carry out their observations from the AAT should contact the AAT Head of Science, Andrew Hopkins, at ahopkins -@- aao.gov.au.

 AAO-CTIO time-swap arrangement:

 The AAO and NOAO/CTIO have initiated a time-swap arrangement, to allow our respective communities to maximise the scientific facilities and opportunities to which we have access.
 The DECam imager on the 4m Blanco telescope is available, having completed commissioning and Science Verification.
-CTIO are working on recovery of the f/8 secondary mirror, meaning that f/8 instruments (the ISPI IR imager and the COSMOS spectrograph are available for Australian proposals.
+CTIO are installing and verifying the repaired f/8 secondary mirror, meaning that f/8 instruments (the ISPI IR imager and the COSMOS spectrograph are available for Australian proposals.
 COSMOS is scheduled for commissioning in Semester 14A, and will consequently be offered in shared-risk mode in 14B.
 Imaging and longslit spectroscopy (slit width of 0.6" or 0.9") are available.
 All scheduled observations in 14A will be carried out in classical mode with observers required to travel to the telescope.

 Those who wish to apply for this time should do so using the regular AAT proposal form, selecting CTIO/DECam, CTIO/ISPI or CTIO/Hydra in the "instrument" section.
 Links to the CTIO webpages for further information about the telescope and instrument capabilities are given below, and will also be available from the proposal form:

 The standard proposal page limits and recommendations regarding technical justifications should be followed.
 The proposals will be assessed by ATAC, and graded proposals provided to CTIO for scheduling.